Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 1. Go to your workspace.

-  In your workspace, you will find a list of people
+  In your workspace, you will find on the right bottom section named "Direct Messages".
+Click

 ![enter your email](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/inv1.png?raw=true)